FAA investigating pilot whose X-rated rant was recorded

 Southwest said it was handling the matter internally.

-The incident, previously reported by SFGate.com happened earlier this month at Norman Y. Mineta San Jose International Airport and was captured by the Live ATC website.
+The incident, first reported by SFGate.com, happened earlier this month at Norman Y. Mineta San Jose International Airport and was captured by the Live ATC website.

 “F— this place, Goddamn liberal f—-,” the unidentified pilot says on the recording.
 “F—— weirdos, probably driving around in f—— Hyundais … go slow as f—.”